Celebrating 50 Years of Providing an Education for Life

 The Elementary program originated with one Lower Elementary class (grades 1-3) which grew in numbers until the commitment to create an Upper Elementary class (grades 4-6) was made in 1981.
 And, in the fall of 1987, MCS expanded its programs again to meet the increasing demand for quality early child care with our first toddler class, consisting of 18 month-olds.
 Our growing programs found a home on the current Nehoa Street campus, which opened in the spring of 1988.
 Montessori Community School continues its search for its own permanent campus.

 At MCS, we know that our current good work stands on the shoulders of the people who came before us (some of whom are still with us at MCS now), and we are honored to continue in their wake.
-Some of the key figures who have left their mark on MCS include former Heads of School Susan Siebert and Patsy Tom, former teachers Jerry Mueller, Lynn Hair, Danni Vaiceliunas, Lisa Nakata and Lisa Browning, and current teachers and staff members Norine Galton, Sulia Ricote, Elena Chan, and Kathy Shirakawa, the current Program Administrator.
+Some of the key figures who have left their mark on MCS include former Heads of School Susan Siebert and Patsy Tom, former teachers Jerry Mueller, Lynn Haia, Danni Vaiceliunas, Lisa Nakata, Lisa Browning, and Kathy Shirakawa, and current teachers and staff members Norine Galton, Sulia Ricote, and Elena Chan.
 The school enjoys ongoing relationships with many legacy families whose parents attended MCS and who now send their children to our school.

 THE MONTESSORI COMMUNITY SCHOOL OF TODAY…